 Bus Accidents: Who Is Liable in Texas?

-As the news story illustrates, an accident involving any sort of large vehicle, such as a bus used for public transportation, can cause both serious injury and death.
+As the news story illustrates, an accident involving any sort of large vehicles, such as a bus used for public transportation, can cause both serious injury and death.
 However, determining liability in a bus accident that happens anywhere in Texas is more difficult than two private citizens involved in a car accident of some sort.

 The first consideration is the commercial driver.
 There are some important questions that must be answered.
 How long was the driver behind the wheel at the time of the accident?
 Federal rules set forth by the Federal Motor Carrier Safety Administration apply to Texas bus drivers.
 Drivers are only allowed to drive for a certain amount of time before they are legally required to take a break.
 Of course, it’s important to consider the entity that actually owns the bus and employs the driver.
 The entity may have demanded or pressured the driver to stay behind the wheel longer than federally prescribed.